Syllabus for Experimental Methods in Structural Biology

 The Faculty Board of Science and Technology

-120 credits in the engineering programme in molecular biotechnology including Linear Algebra and Geometry I, Structural Bioinformatics, and one of the courses Electromagnetism and Wave Physics or Applied Physics for Molecular Biotechnology.
+120 credits within the Master's Programme in Molecular Biotechnology Engineering including Linear Algebra and Geometry I, Structural Bioinformatics, and one of the courses Electromagnetism and Wave Physics or Applied Physics for Molecular Biotechnology.
 English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").

 The course gives an introduction to methods for structure determination of biological macromolecules with special focus on diffraction based methods.